Azure/ARO-RP/docs/ev2-pipeline-documentation.md

    1. Tooling

-      1. PowerShell for Ev2 Artifact Generation
+      1. Golang for Ev2 Artifact Generation

          1. Create Base Templates that will be used to generate templates specific to sectors/regions